How Spain founded the USA

 In 1776, the Founding Fathers of the United States—extremely wealthy and intelligent businessmen—signed the Declaration of Independence from Great Britain.
 Would such intelligent men risk their lives, wealth, and land without prior assurance that their dangerous gamble would pay off?
 Of course not.
 Logically, it would have been more beneficial to continue paying high taxes to England than to face death, imprisonment, or financial ruin.

-The Founding Fathers signed the Declaration of Independence with some level of confidence because they had a massive financial and material backer.
-That backer was not France in 1776—it was Spain.
+The Founding Fathers signed the Declaration of Independence with a high level of confidence because they had a massive financial and military backer, the Spanish Empire.
+That backer was not France in 1775-1776—it was Spain.
 Letters and communications from the time confirm this.

 To wage war against England in support of the Declaration of Independence, the Americans needed to build an army—something impossible for the colonists, who had no established manufacturing base at their disposal.